310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-that’s right. we’re idols, after all.
+that’s right. we are [idols], after all.
 {% endbubble %}

 {% bubble Midori v2 %}